Text functions

 Concatenation function

 The function concat lets you concatenate all arguments without separators.
+It expects strings or vectors of strings as arguments, and it will return a string.

 Example usages are provided below: